netuno-org/doc/docs/academy/cluar/settings.md

 sidebar_label: Settings
 ---

+The key/value parameter system managed by the content editor, without needing code.

 ## Introduction

 **Settings** is a key/value parameter system, managed by the content editor in the backoffice — designed for website values that change frequently or vary by language (e.g., phone number, address, social media links, a logo image), without needing to touch code.